Department of the Visual Arts

 - Jessica Stockholder

-The Department of Visual Arts (DoVA), a department within the Arts & Humanities Division at the University of Chicago, and situated in The Reva and David Logan Center for the Arts, is proud to offer a Masters of Fine Arts.
+The Department of Visual Arts (DoVA), housed within the Arts & Humanities Division at the University of Chicago, and situated in The Reva and David Logan Center for the Arts, is proud to offer a Masters of Fine Arts degree.

-This MFA program is distinguished in its focused attention on understanding how the pluralism of today’s art making practices relate to one another and in creating conversations that bridge between DoVA and other areas of study at the University of Chicago.
-Our faculty are diverse in their interests, deeply engaged with their own work, and are committed teachers engaged in a lively and sustained dialogue within the department.
+This MFA program is distinguished in its focused attention on understanding how the pluralism of today’s art making practices relate to one another and in creating conversations that bridge other areas of study at the University of Chicago.
+Our faculty are diverse in their interests, deeply engaged with their own work, and are committed teachers who create a lively and sustained dialogue within the department.

 The MFA is a two-year program (six quarters), comprised of 18 courses.
 Many of these course credits are earned through the development of individual work in conversation with the faculty.